 - Develop pupils' understanding of difference and ensure all children and young people value difference in others.

 - Inclusiveness can be developed through good quality Health and Wellbeing lessons promoting relationships and diversity.

 - Support children and young people with ASN to feel accepted and to belong.

 - See children and young people as a whole rather than focusing just on their disability or illness.

 - Work closely with parents and carers of SEN children, helping them feel involved in their child's learning.

 - Be alert to early signs of escalating risk to mental health and mobilise protective factors to prevent further escalation.

-- Provide children with extra support, if needed (e.g. through pastoral care/school counselling, school nurses or through referral to community-based support.
+- Provide children and young people with extra support, if needed (e.g. through pastoral care/school counselling, school nurses or through referral to community-based support.